 We are committed to employee engagement and we believe that effective communication is key.
 We strive to provide our employees with a continuous flow of information, which includes our corporate culture, the Group’s strategy and performance, risks relating to its performance, such as financial and economic factors, and our policies and procedures.
 We provide information in a number of ways, including via managers, presentations, email, intranet and regular off-site meetings.
-We also value the views of our employees.
-We consult with them regularly and have implemented feedback systems, such as frequent employee satisfaction surveys, which ensure that the opinions of our employees are taken into account when making decisions which are likely to affect their interests.
-Employee feedback also helps to improve our customer focused approach.
+There are feedback systems, such as frequent employee satisfaction surveys, which ensure that the opinions of our employees are taken into account when making decisions which are likely to affect their interests.

 Georgia Capital is fully committed to provide equal opportunities as an employer and prohibits unlawful and unfair discrimination.
-We believe that there are great benefits to be gained from having a diverse and varied workforce.
-Although we do not set specific diversity targets at Georgia Capital level, we seek to ensure that our corporate culture and policies create an inclusive work environment that helps to bring out the best in our employees.
-Georgia Capital’s Diversity Policy establishes, a commitment to eliminating unlawful and unfair discrimination and values the differences that a diverse workforce brings to the organisation.
+We believe that there are great benefits to be gained from having a diverse workforce.
+Although we do not set specific diversity targets at Georgia Capital level, we seek to ensure that our corporate culture and policies, particularly our HR policies, create an inclusive work environment that helps to bring out the best in our employees.
+Georgia Capital’s Diversity Policy establishes a commitment to eliminating unlawful and unfair discrimination and values the differences that a diverse workforce brings to the organisation.
 The Board embraces diversity in all its forms.
 Diversity of gender, social and ethnic backgrounds, cognitive and personal strengths and balance in terms of skills, experience, independence and knowledge, amongst other factors, will be taken into consideration when seeking to make any new appointment within the business, whether an employee, client, supplier or contractor.
-At 31 December 2019, Georgia Capital had a total of 21,446 employees across the Group, of which 14,374 are females and 7,072 are males.
+On 31 December 2020, Georgia Capital, as an investment holding company, had a total of 44 employees, of which 26 are females, and 18 are males.

 Human Rights Policy

-The Human Resources Policy is an integral part of the employee on-boarding package at each business level.
-It is available for employees and the updates are communicated electronically.
+The Human Resources Policy is an integral part of the employee on-boarding package at each business level with updates communicated electronically.
 The Human Rights Policy is part of the Human Resources Policy and covers the following:

 - equal opportunities and anti-discrimination;